K3V1991/ADB-and-FastbootPlusPlus/README.md

 <details>
   <summary>Click to expand</summary>

-1. Install the USB Driver for your Phone or Universal Adb Driver
+1. Install the USB Driver for your Device or Universal Adb Driver
-2. On your Phone, go to Settings > About Phone.
+2. On your Phone/Tablet, go to Settings > About.
 Find the Build Number and tap on it 7 times to enable Developer Options
 3. Now enter System > Developer Options and find "USB debugging" and enable it
-4. Plug your Phone into the Computer and change it from "Charge only" to "File Transfer" Mode
+4. Plug your Device into the Computer and change it from "Charge only" to "File Transfer" Mode
 5. On your Computer, browse to the Directory where you extracted the Portable Version or use Tiny ADB & Fastboot++ Shortcut
 6. Launch a Command Prompt with Open CMD.bat or use Tiny ADB & Fastboot++ Shortcut
 7. Once you’re in the Command Prompt, enter the following Command: